Dell Technologies: History

-In February 2018, McLaren announced a multi-year partnership deal with Dell Technologies.
-The partnership deal was extended in October 2021.
+In 2018, Dell had a racing partnership with British racing team McLaren, providing processing power to support the large amounts of racing data generated by McLaren's Formula 1 program.

-On April 15, 2021, it was reported that Dell Technologies will spin out the remainder of its VMware shares to shareholders.
-The two companies will continue to operate without major changes for at least five years.
+On April 15, 2021, it was reported that Dell Technologies would spin out the remainder of its VMware shares to shareholders.
+The two companies would continue to operate without major changes for at least five years.

+As of FY 2024, approximately 50% of the company's revenue is derived in the United States.

+In February 2025, Dell sold Secureworks to British cybersecurity vendor Sophos.

 IPO

 On January 29, 2018, it was reported that Dell Technologies was considering a reverse merger with its VMware subsidiary to take the company public.

 On December 28, 2018, Dell Technologies became a public company, bypassing the traditional IPO process by buying back shares that tracked the financial performance of VMware.